 Hi there!
-I'm a second year PhD student here at Berkeley, working on autonomous robotics and 3D mapping.
+I'm a fifth year PhD student here at Berkeley, working on autonomous robotics and optimal control.
 I am advised by Prof. Claire Tomlin in the Hybrid Systems Lab.
-I am also a member of the Berkeley AI Research lab.
-I did my undergrad in electrical engineering at Princeton.
+I'm also a member of the Berkeley AI Research lab, and I am supported by an NSF Graduate Research Fellowship.
+I did my undergrad in electrical engineering at Princeton (2015).

-Outside of research, I like to play intramural ultimate frisbee and softball, and lately I've started getting back into acoustic guitar.
+Outside of research, I like to play squash and frisbee, read fantasy novels, and play acoustic guitar.

 The best way to reach me is by email.
 My address is: dfk at eecs dot berkeley dot edu.

 I am generally interested in optimal control, motion planning, and safe autonomy.
 So far, I have primarily worked on game-theoretic techniques for motion planning that directly encode robustness to external disturbances and actions of other agents, and operate in real-time.
 My work so far falls into two main categories: efficient motion planning with reachability-based safety guarantees, and solving large-scale multi-player nonlinear differential games.
 I have also worked on a number of other projects related to reinforcement learning, distributed control, adaptive receding horizon control, and active search.

 In motion planning and control, there is often a division between methods that work well in real time, and those that provide strict safety guarantees.
 For example, iterative LQR (iLQR) is a popular method of generating smooth optimal control sequences in real time for relatively high-dimensional systems; yet iLQR does not guarantee robustness, e.g. against environmental disturbances.
 By contrast, Hamilton-Jacobi (HJ) reachability can provide hard safety guarantees and disturbance rejection but for general nonlinear systems is only tractable in fairly low dimension.